Skip to main content

 Malawi Tea

-Malawi produces excellent tea, particularly from the Thyolo and Mulanje regions.
-Strong black tea served with milk and sugar is enjoyed throughout the day.
+Malawi grows good tea, much of it in the Thyolo and Mulanje regions.
+Strong black tea with milk and sugar gets drunk at all hours.

 teaHot